 Changing the Telescope Adapter

-The camera head contains four threaded holes in the corners of the 52 mm square.
+The camera head contains bolt square.
 The telescope adapter is attached by four bolts.
 If you want to change the adapter, simply unscrew these bolts and replace the adapter with the new one.

 Power Supply Fuse